jamesylgan/Camel-Chat/README.md

 opam install core
 ```

 In order to run Camel Chat, we need a computer hosting the server.
-We can do this by running
+We can do this by running:

 ```
 make PORT=9999 server
 ```

-in the command line.

-In order to connect with a Camel Chat server, we need to run
+In order to connect with a Camel Chat server, we need to run:

 ```
 make HOST="[host IP]" PORT=9999 client